 In the chart, the height of a bar is equivalent to how often a certain price appears in the price curve.
 The red bars are based on the EUR price in Swiss Francs (EUR/CHF) from October 2011 up to January 2015; the green bars are the EUR price in US Dollars (EUR/USD) in the same time period.
 You can generate such a chart with the Distribution script.
 We can see that the red EUR/CHF price distribution is quite narrow and ends abruptly on the left, as if cut with a knife.
 In contrast, the green EUR/USD price distribution is much wider with a broad peak in the middle.
 It resembles a bell curve (more or less), which indicates a random price distribution.
 The EUR/CHF distribution however is no bell curve.
 It reveals a market inefficiency that can generate profit in automated trading.
 In this case, the inefficiency is the result of the CHF price ceiling that was established by the Swiss National Bank from September 2011 until January 2015.
 It prevented the EUR from dropping below 1.20 CHF.
 This kind of market inefficiencies can be very successfully exploited by grid trading strategies.

-When you develop a strategy, you use historical price data for testing and optimizing.
+When you develop an algorithmic trading strategy, you use historical price data for testing and optimizing.
 When you trade it, prices are live.
 There is no guarantee that the past is repeating.
 The market and its inefficiencies undergo changes of any kind all the time.
 Therefore, even when you're using proven systems such as the Z strategies, you always deal with an element of uncertainty.
 The future is unknown.
 For not relying only on your luck, learn as much as you can, and develop and deploy as many different strategies as possible.